Who is and what is…

 This name has the same spelling as the Hebrew word for dog (Ancient Hebrew: kelev—כלב).
 However, it may have had a different pronunciation and may be a compound word—the word “all” or “whole” (כל) combined with the word “heart” (לב).
 Another possibility is that name is “dog.”
 “The name ‘dog’ is prevalent in all the ancient Semitic languages, as well as in Phoenician and Ugaritic, and may be abbreviated as the ‘dog of God,’ meaning the faithful and submissive servant of God.”

-The name of three biblical men and a place…
+This was the name of 2 or 3 biblical men and a place.

-A “son of Hur, the firstborn of Ephratah” (1 Chr.
-2:50).
 Some would read the whole passage thus: “These [i.e., the list in ver.
 42-49] were the sons of Caleb.
-The sons of Hur, the firstborn of Ephratah, were Shobal, etc.” Thus, Hur would be the name of the son and not the father of Caleb (ver.
-19).
+The sons of Hur, the firstborn of Ephratah, were Shobal, etc.” Thus, Hur would be the name of the son and not the father of Caleb (verse 19).

-The last notice we have of Caleb is when (being then eighty-five years of age) he came to Joshua at the camp at Gilgal, after the people had gained possession of the land, and reminded him of the promise Moses had made to him, by virtue of which he claimed a certain portion of the land of Kirjath-arba as his inheritance (Josh.
-14:6-15; 15:13-15; 21:10-12; 1 Sam.
-25:2,3; 30:14).
+The last mention we have of Caleb is when (being then 85 years of age) he came to Joshua at the camp at Gilgal, after the people had gained possession of the land, and reminded him of the promise Moses had made to him, by virtue of which he claimed a certain portion of the land of Kirjath-arba as his inheritance (Joshua 14:6-15; 15:13-15; 21:10-12; 1 Samuel 25:2,3; 30:14).

-Caleb gave his name, apparently, to a part of the south country (1 Sam.
-30:14) of Judah, the district between Hebron and Carmel, which had been assigned to him.
-When he gave up the city of Hebron to the priests as a city of refuge, he retained possession of the surrounding country (Josh.
-21:11,12; compare 1 Sam.
-25:3).
+The above man Caleb gave his name, apparently, to a part of southern Judah (1 Samuel 30:14), the district between Hebron and Carmel, which had been assigned to him.
+When he gave up the city of Hebron to the priests as a city of refuge, he retained possession of the surrounding country (Joshua 21:11-12; compare 1 Samuel 25:3).